 Are you in need of long term disability benefits due to an upper extremity impairment that is preventing you from working?
 If so, don’t leave your benefits claim to chance.
-Turn to the experienced long term disability lawyers of Abell and Capitan Law for help with your application, or if your initial application was denied, let us help you appeal.
+Turn to the experienced long term disability lawyers of Capitan Law for help with your application, or if your initial application was denied, let us help you appeal.

 The term “upper extremity” refers to a person’s arm and everything connected to it, from fingers, hands and wrists to elbows and shoulders.
 Injuries to upper extremities can have debilitating effects on a person’s ability to work or even care for themselves.

 Some upper extremity injuries are easier to prove than others.
 More complex upper extremity injuries are challenging to prove to an insurance company’s satisfaction.
 As a result, many people struggle to get the disability benefits they’re entitled to.
 With the assistance of an experienced long term disability attorney, however, you’ll have a much better chance of proving your claim and securing the benefits you need.
 Your lawyer will help ensure your application is completed correctly and thoroughly, collect and submit the medical evidence to prove the extent and impact of your condition, and negotiate and litigate as necessary to secure a positive outcome for your claim.

 An experienced disability lawyer will be ready to discuss your condition and the benefits you’re owed as soon as you call (267) 419-7888 or contact us online to schedule a free consultation.

 Capitan Law has Pennsylvania office locations in Philadelphia, Newtown Square, and Chadds Ford, as well as an office in Louisville, Kentucky.
 Our firm serves clients nationwide.